 Established in 2002, the GEM Report is an editorially independent report, hosted and published by UNESCO.
 The GEM Report’s vision is to serve as the main resource for decision-makers who seek comparative research and knowledge to inform their actions on inclusive and equitable quality education at national, regional, and global levels.
-It synthesizes, analyzes, and clearly presents the best available data, evidence, and research to explain progress and differences in education, and to make recommendations that stimulate reflection and dialogue and thereby improve policymaking.
+It synthesizes, analyzes, and clearly presents the best available data, evidence, and research to explain progress and differences in education.
+It can also make recommendations that stimulate reflection and dialogue and thereby improve policymaking.

-The Spotlight series is a new partnership between the GEM Report and the Association for the Development of Education in Africa (ADEA).
-It will conduct a new analysis on the current situation and on the steps taken towards universal basic education completion and foundational learning in Africa.
-Over the next three years, the Spotlight series will cover a dozen countries and serve as a peer learning and accountability tool to support governments and their partners to make the right decisions, with a focus on equity.
+The Spotlight series is a partnership between the GEM Report and the Association for the Development of Education in Africa (ADEA).
+It conducts new analysis on the current situation and on the steps taken towards universal basic education completion and foundational learning in Africa.
+The Spotlight series covers a dozen countries and serves as a peer learning and accountability tool to support governments and their partners to take the right decisions, with a focus on equity.

-As part of the Spotlight series, STS will engage in consultations, collect data and other evidence, undertake fieldwork research, and produce a brief and accessible report on progress towards universal basic education completion and foundational learning outcomes in Rwanda.
+As part of the Spotlight series, STS authored Spotlight on basic education completion and foundational learning: Rwanda.
+To do so, the STS team engaged in consultations, collected data and other evidence, and undertook fieldwork research.
+The result is a brief and accessible report on progress towards universal basic education completion and foundational learning outcomes in Rwanda.